Javran/Thinking-dumps/pcph-learn/src/Ch04/NOTES.md

 * `consumer`: consumes value produced from `IVar`.

-* `transformer`: (In book, there is nothing called ``transformer'', but I think it's a good term to use) a transformer do stream transformations, it is both a producer and a consumer: it takes values from `IVar`, applies transformation to it and then forks threads for producing some other values to be consumed by next worker on the pipeline.
+* `mapper`: mappers do stream transformations, it is both a producer and a consumer: it takes values from `IVar`, applies transformation to it and then forks threads for producing some other values to be consumed by next worker on the pipeline.